ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 # Data Quality
 ## Why Data Quality?
 The field of machine learning is built upon the assumption that we can use examples to train statistical models to pick up on patterns.
-If patterns within the data a
+If patterns within the data are unclear, or a product of pure randomness then our models are useless.
+Real-world data is messy, and the signals we want to pick up are confounded in our data.
+Poor data quality will only add to this problem.
+The latest deep learning architecture may offer a marginal improvement in signal processing capability, but oftentimes at the cost of computationally complexity and loss of explainability.

+>“The model and the code for many applications are basically a solved problem, Now that the models have advanced to a certain point, we got to make the data work as well.” - Andrew Ng

+Andrew Ng posits that we spend nearly 80% of our time on data preparation, so we should spend 80% of our modeling efforts on boosting data quality.
+Domain expertise is cheaper than Machine Learning expertise, and therefore most practitioners have a much better understanding of the data vs. the SOTA algorithm.
+Leveraging the available expertise is more efficient way to make models better.

 ## What is Data Quality?
 Ensuring the quality of data is key to ensuring model performance, preventing data drift, and creating interpretability.